ZuZanaZZ/Automatontron/README.md

 - Button:
     - After pressing the button, the process of checking the player's automaton is started.
 The helper then announces whether the player's automaton is correct or incorrect.
 - Circle Remover:
-    - When a player steps on the circle remover, the circle they are holding is removed.
+    - When the player steps on the circle remover, the circle they are holding is removed.

 <img width="630" height="350.4" alt="level_ui_elements" src="https://github.com/user-attachments/assets/acd5feea-2a11-461f-99c6-4a9cf1b083bf" />